YaraDuan/DisARM/README.md

 **Note:**

-We also will fork the `MMDetection3D` project and merge the DisAMR module to the master branch.
+We also will fork the `MMDetection3D` project and merge the DisARM module to the master branch.
 If you want to follow the newest version, please look forward to the offical repository of MMDetection3D in the coming weeks.
 <!-- refer to the [offical repository](https://github.com/open-mmlab/mmdetection3d/tree/master/configs/disarm). -->